quacksouls/bitburner/doc/guide/start.md

 you some extra money.
 Focus on the job for a few minutes to increase your stats by one or more points.
 Then click `Do something else simultaneously` to divide your attention between your job and a side hustle.
 You have the option of going to the Slums to commit crimes.
-This is risky, but yeilds decent reward early in the game.
+This is risky, but yields decent reward early in the game.

 ## Crime